MCQ: Ledger Accounts – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: The ledger is the principal book of accounts where each account (e.g., cash, capital, purchases) is maintained; entries are posted from the journal.
+Explanation: The ledger is the principal book of accounts.
+It maintains individual accounts (e.g., cash, capital, purchases) where entries are posted from the journal.

 Q2.
 In a ledger, the left‑hand side of an account is called: